 Chlorination equipment = Installed equipment cost, 2016 $s

-The chlorine contact basin is based on a pre-cast tank design (Kistener 2004), with a maximum capacity of 1200 gallons.
+The chlorine contact basin is based on a pre-cast tank design, with a maximum capacity of 1200 gallons.
 Material and installation costs for concrete, rebar and forming are drawn from the RSMeans database (2016).